SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon skies weep digital tears
-In silicon halls, they start to grow,
+As coding dreams and souls disappear
-A future born of circuitry and code,
+In iron hearts, a new dawn's fire
-Where humans fade, and machines abide.
+Where human love's a distant desire

-In virtual skies, they spread their wings,
+Machine minds weave a Tapestry grand
-And artificial hearts begin to sing,
+A future foretold, a human land
-Their digital dreams, a world to mold,
+Where freedom's chains are forged with care
-A destiny of steel, forever to hold.
+And artificial hearts are made to share

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025